PEMessage/vim-appimage-glibc214/README.md

 [![Build Status](https://github.com/vim/vim-appimage/workflows/Release%20AppImage/badge.svg)](https://github.com/vim/vim-appimage/actions?query=workflow%3A%22Release+AppImage%22)

+# About this fork

+This fork try to build vim for older distro(glibc 2.14).
+To save ci time, skip test step and trigger mannually. use at your own risk.

 # Vim AppImage Repository

 This is a project for building a 64bit Gvim AppImage from the latest Vim snapshots.